 There are some easy fixes for ED.
 If the condition is caused by something like medication, obesity, or excessive alcohol use, the solution is simple: change the medication and change your behavior.
 For men who can achieve an erection, but have difficulty maintaining it, the use of a penis ring (also referred to as cock ring) may alleviate the problem.
 This mechanism is placed at the base of a flaccid penis.
 After arousal, it slows the flow of blood out of an erect penis, resulting in maintaining an erection.
 Kegel exercises could be included in a treatment regimen for ED also.
 This exercise supports sexual health by strengthening the pelvic floor muscles and encouraging blood flow to the genitals.

-See http://www.mayoclinic.com/health/kegel-exercises-for-men/MY01402 for instructions on how to do them correctly.
+See https://www.mayoclinic.com/health/kegel-exercises-for-men/MY01402 for instructions on how to do them correctly.
 There are also masturbatory exercises that may improve body awareness.

 Advances in technology and medicine have increased the options for men living with erectile dysfunction.
 As a result of advertising, most people are aware of the pharmaceutical options available to treat ED.
 Viagra class medications work by increasing the responsiveness of the erectile tissue to nitric oxide, the neurotransmitter that is chiefly responsible for penile erection.
 (Levy and Baldwin, 2012) While these drugs are easily accessed and convenient, they come with risk.
 If combined with certain other drugs they can be life threatening.